hungk64it1x/PIB-for-medical-image/README.md

 # Copy Paste positive polyp using poisson image blending for medical image segmentation

 ### According [poisson image blending](https://www.cs.jhu.edu/~misha/Fall07/Papers/Perez03.pdf) I've completely used it for biomedical image segmentation to increase dataset.
 Because Polyps segementation dataset does not enough have. <br> Wheares there are many tasks in medical using image to diagnose.
-This will help thr doctors reduce time and pressure 💪
+This will help the doctors reduce time and pressure 💪
 ------------------------------------
 ### 1. Some examples of PIB copy paste